enoche/ImRec/README.md

   - Results are summarized to ease your manual comparison after GS

 - **Align recommendation with Industry**
-  - Global time splitting with timeline (_Same source data, same results!
+  - Global time splitting with timeline (_Same raw source data, same results!
 Previous random splittings suffer from **data leakage** and do not hold this property._)
   - Strictly predict future interactions.